blunckr/audio-playground/README.md

 We will see.

 If you're interested in running it:
+  1. `git submodule init && git submodule update`
-  1. Use node v4.1.1. `nvm use` if you're using nvm
+  2. Use node v4.1.1. `nvm use` if you're using nvm
-  2. `npm install`
+  3. `npm install`
-  3. `npm run server` for dev server.
+  4. `npm run server` for dev server.

 MDN has about the only guides available.